jnsgruk/wireguard-over-wss/README.md

-### Wireguard-over-Websockets Config
+# Wireguard-over-Websockets Config

-This project explains the steps to enable a Wireguard VPN connection to be tunnelled over a Secure Websockets (WSS) connection for use cases where outbound VPN traffic may be blocked/filtered/monitored.
+This project explains the steps to enable a Wireguard VPN connection to be tunnelled over a secure websockets connection for use cases where outbound VPN traffic may be blocked/filtered/monitored.

-The following steps assume that there is already a Wireguard connection established that is to be mondified for tunelling over WSS.
+The following steps assume that there is already a Wireguard connection established that is to be modified for tunnelling over WSS.

-#### Server Configuration
+## Server Configuration

 No modifications need to be made to the Wireguard server configuration itself, but `wstunnel` needs to be installed and configured as a systemd unit.